 Intelligence, Security and Strategic Studies

-The Intelligence, Security and Strategic Studies (ISSS) brings together researchers who focus on developing theoretical approaches to traditional and emerging areas of security, embracing a broad and interdisciplinary understanding of ‘security’.
+The Intelligence, Security and Strategic Studies (ISSS) cluster brings together researchers who focus on developing theoretical approaches to traditional and emerging areas of security, embracing a broad and interdisciplinary understanding of ‘security’.

 - Dr Joshua Baker